harness/developer-hub/docs/self-managed-enterprise-edition/support-bundle-utility.md

 ### Installation options

-You can install the support bundle utility using Krew or by downloading the binary.
+You can install the support bundle utility using the Krew package manager or by downloading the binary.
 For instructions to install Krew, go to [Installing](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) in the Krew documentation.

 #### Install using Krew